elastisys/compliantkubernetes/docs/adr/0008-use-hostnetwork-or-loadbalancer-for-ingress.md

 # Use HostNetwork or LoadBalancer for Ingress

-* Status: proposed
+* Status: accepted
-* Deciders: TBD
+* Deciders: Axel, Cristian, Fredrik, Johan, Olle, Viktor
-* Date: 2021-02-08
+* Date: 2021-02-09

 Technical Story: [Ingress configuration](https://github.com/elastisys/compliantkubernetes-kubespray/issues/25)

 ## Context and Problem Statement

 Many regulations require traffic to be encrypted over public Internet.
 Compliant Kubernetes solves this problem via an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) and [cert-manager](https://github.com/jetstack/cert-manager).
-As of February 2021, Compliant Kubernetes comes by default with [nginx-ingress](https://kubernetes.github.io/ingress-nginx/), but [Ambassador](https://www.getambassador.io/docs/latest/topics/running/ingress-controller/) may also be used.
+As of February 2021, Compliant Kubernetes comes by default with [nginx-ingress](https://kubernetes.github.io/ingress-nginx/), but [Ambassador](https://www.getambassador.io/docs/latest/topics/running/ingress-controller/) is planned as an alternative.
 The question is, how does traffic arrive at the Ingress controller?

 ## Decision Drivers